 Looking For Specific Social-Emotional Topics?

 Are students struggling with a specific social-emotional skill in the classroom?
-There are many read-aloud choices that can help students develop the SEL skills they need to succeed in the classroom and in the real world.
+Many read-aloud choices can help students develop the SEL skills they need to succeed in the classroom and in the real world.

 So, here are book activities for important SEL topics.